Pillar pages for SEO: what is it?

 Get started with pillar pages!

 Before you can get started with your content strategy around pillar pages, it is advisable to create a mind map in advance together with keyword research.
 A mind map is a brainstorming strategy with which you focus on one topic and note related topics around it.
 This allows you to map out which concepts and search terms are relevant, in which case the main subject is a much-searched search term.
 Through keyword research, you will learn everything regarding the search behavior of your target group.
 This way, you find out which search terms are relevant to prescribe content.

 From the mind map, you write a page with pillar content for the main topic.
 Remember pillar pages are ‘long read’.
 They are very informative pages, where you use rich content.
 Take enough time to develop this page and provide evergreen content so that it remains relevant for a longer period of time.
 The table of contents on this page is an important part, as both visitors and search engines use it for navigation.
 This also includes clear headers and sub-headers.
 Within the text, you name the cluster topics that are related to the theme; these are often specific blogs or pages with a featured topic.
 The internal linking to these specific sub-topics is very important for the navigation and the internal link profile.

 Create cluster topics

-The cluster topics are organized on the basis of sub-themes that arise from pillar pages.
-You can therefore already shape this during the brainstorm.
+The cluster topics are organized based on sub-themes that arise from pillar pages.
+Therefore, you can shape this during the brainstorm.
 These pages ensure that the visitor to the website gets an in-depth look at the main topic.
 This means that you have a broad knowledge; the visitor does not have to leave the website to find further information.